ComsKeaneDev/nav-si/README.md

 #### Objectives
 - NAV-SI is an AI-based, multimodal, mobile application to enhance navigation and situational awareness for blind and visually impaired users
 - NAV-SI is free and open-source
-- NAV-SI runs in real time, on-device, with full voice control
+- NAV-SI runs in real time, on-device, with an accessible UI
+  - Voice-control
+  - [Flutter accessibility resources](https://docs.flutter.dev/ui/accessibility) & [Guide to Flutter accessibility](https://karol-wrotniak.medium.com/a-practical-guide-to-flutter-accessibility-part-1-the-basics-98f553be00bc) - Semantics widgets, screen reader testing, etc.

 - NAV-SI has a modular, extensible framework with a reliable, core infrastructure that contributors can build on top of for decades to come

 #### Collaboration